gr4vy/gr4vy-go/api/docs/PaymentMethodsApi.md

 )

 func main() {
-    environment := "staging" // string | Filters the results to only the items available in this environment. (optional) (default to "production") buyerId := "8724fd24-5489-4a5d-90fd-0604df7d3b83" // string | Filters the results to only the items for which the `buyer` has an `id` that matches this value. (optional) buyerExternalIdentifier := "user-12345" // string | Filters the results to only the items for which the `buyer` has an `external_identifier` that matches this value. (optional) limit := int32(1) // int32 | Defines the maximum number of items to return for this request. (optional) (default to 20)
+    buyerId := "8724fd24-5489-4a5d-90fd-0604df7d3b83" // string | Filters the results to only the items for which the `buyer` has an `id` that matches this value. (optional) buyerExternalIdentifier := "user-12345" // string | Filters the results to only the items for which the `buyer` has an `external_identifier` that matches this value. (optional) limit := int32(1) // int32 | Defines the maximum number of items to return for this request. (optional) (default to 20)